pmcollins/gumdrop/gumdrop.common/README.md

 ```

 What we've done is bind the string "first" to the setter `setFirst`.
 Having done that, we can now send strings into our
-Builder object and have them be applied to an instance of Name:
+Builder object and have them be applied to our `Name` instance:

 ```java